Iowa Western volleyball stays perfect in conference play with sweep of Iowa Lakes

-The Iowa Western volleyball team improved to 12-3 on the season with a sweep of Iowa Lakes Tuesday night at Reiver Arena in Council Bluffs.
+The NJCAA Division I No. 5 Iowa Western volleyball team improved to 12-3 on the season with a sweep of Iowa Lakes Tuesday night at Reiver Arena in Council Bluffs.

 Reiver freshman right side hitter Maike Bertens finished with a game-high 10 kills on a .529 hitting percentage.
 Sophomore defensive specialist Lorraine Perez had six digs, while sophomore setter Reka Kotorman had a game-high 18 assists.